Nursery surface guide

 - Separate rugs, rug pads, foam mats, and folding play mats.

-- Check emissions and textile evidence against the exact product.
+- Check emissions and textile details against the exact product.

 - Review backing, padding, adhesives, and surface cleanability.